 When you have a team this awesome, you can’t keep an entire blog to yourself.
 That’s why we’re starting choozlechat, a series of blog posts with contributions from Choozle thought-leaders across every team.
+Today we’ll dig into the complex topic of ad fraud.
 Have an idea for a choozlechat?
 Email us!

 Hunter Phillips, Ad Operations Engineer at Choozle: Coffee.